saucelabs-training/demo-java/appium-testng-examples/src/test/java/image_injection/README.md

     mvn clean install -DtestngXmlFile=image_injection_ios_test.xml -Dfeature=image_injection -Dregion=eu

 The tests will be executed on a iPhone 8.
-> NOTE: Make sure you are in the folder `image-injection` when you execute this command
+> NOTE: Make sure you are in the folder `appium-testng-examples` when you execute this command